These bylaws first became effective on October 31 1999, having

 - New applicants for membership may be required to supply a copy of

-their constitution, or their rules, to the Manager, which
+their constitution, or their rules, which

 may be subject to the approval of the International Council.